All Stories

 “We believe it is a unique opportunity to provide a career pathway for individuals interested in entering into the Certified Nursing Assistant occupation,” said Cindy Cour, Vice President of Human Resources at EmpRes and a member of the CCA board of trustees governing the Education Fund.
 “Not only does the program provide on-the-job learning and related instruction for the apprentice to master the competencies and become certified, it provides additional support through assigned mentors to ensure success throughout the program and beyond,” said Cour.

 A recent study of the nursing home workforce shows that the turnover rate for CNAs can be as high as 129%.
-One of the goals of CCA’s training programs, especially the CNA certification and apprenticeship programs, is to help skilled nursing facilities address the industry’s staffing shortage and high turnover rate.
+One of the goals of CCA’s CNA training programs, especially the CNA certification and apprenticeship programs, is to help skilled nursing facilities address the industry’s staffing shortage and high turnover rate.

 “We believe partnerships such as these will improve employee retention and satisfaction, which in turn improves residents’ quality of care.
 It also provides an avenue for these workers to learn new skills and hopefully open up opportunities that lead to continued career growth in long-term care,” said Cour.

-“If there is an abnormal condition in his blood sugar, blood pressure or overall health, I report his condition by emailing or calling doctors and nurses,” says Dutt.
+“If there is an abnormal condition in his blood sugar, blood pressure, or overall health, I report his condition by emailing or calling his doctors and nurses,” says Dutt.
 If her report is too complicated or if her question involves more technical terms, she asks for an interpreter to help her translate the conversation.
 But there is a difference now in how she communicates with the care team.
-Thanks to CCA’s training offered in her native language, “I have gained confidence in my job.”
+Thanks to CCA’s caregiver training offered in Korean, her native language, “I have gained confidence in my job.”

 Byeoung Dutt